SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 ### Negative Analysis
 This project also had some shortcomings and challenges:

+- Wrong Unreal Version:
+We made this game in Unreal Engine 5.4 because that's the version available on the university computers.
+However, one of our team members used Unreal Engine 5.5.4 and pushed their changes.
+Now we're in the final days before submission and don't have time to fix it.

+  "When you open the project, it opens in 5.5.4."

 - Time Limit:

  Since this was my first Unreal Engine project, it was a challenge to do this project while still learning it.
 Due to time constraints, I was unable to implement my plan to give the player the ability to change weapons (such as swords, bows, etc.).